 Throttle controls must be self-closing when not held by the hand.
 The throttle operation (opening and closing) shall only be activated by mechanical cable from the twist grip directly attached to the throttle valve.
+Electronically controlled throttle valves are forbidden.
 All air intakes into the cylinder must pass through the throttle body.
 No other means allowing ambient air into the inlet track of the cylinder head are allowed.